-Dollywood’s Harvest Festival and LumiNights celebration is one of Pigeon Forge’s most popular fall and Halloween-themed events.
+Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

-Each year, the Harvest Festival features special seasonal treats, live entertainment and larger-than-life displays by day as well as thousands of illuminated pumpkins by night.
+Each year, the event features many fun things to explore, including special seasonal treats, live entertainment and larger-than-life seasonal displays and pumpkin sculptures.

-But if you really want to enjoy the Dollywood Harvest Festival like a pro, there are a few things you should know to avoid while planning your trip.
+But if you really want to enjoy the Dollywood Harvest Festival like a pro, there are a few things you should know to avoid while planning your trip to the theme park.

 The Harvest Festival is one of the park’s busiest seasonal events.

 And every year, like clockwork, there are always a handful of would-be guests who miss out because they didn’t plan ahead.